Value stream analytics

 • Remove existing custom stages.

-• To add new stages, select Add another stage.
+• To add new stages, select Add a stage.

 • Select the start and end events for the stage.